Independence from Corporate Interests

-Seattle Anxiety Specialists, PLLC was founded in 2016 with the goal of improving the mental health of those suffering from anxiety and anxiety-related disorders.
-Since then, our practice has grown into a team of 20+ psychiatrists, psychologists, counselors, clinical interns, and support staff that provide a wide range of services.
+Seattle Anxiety Specialists, PLLC was founded in 2016 with the goal of improving the lives of those suffering from anxiety and from mental health disorders that cause anxiety.
+Since then, our practice has grown into a team of 18 psychiatrists, psychologists, counselors, and support staff that provide a wide range of services.

-Despite our growth, we remain committed to maintaining employee-ownership.
+Despite our growth, we remain committed to maintaining independence from corporate healthcare interests.

-Our practice is 100% owned and operated by two clinicians who work full-time within our practice:
+Our practice is 100% owned by two clinicians who work full-time within our practice:

 • Medical Director - Evelyn Nelson, M.D.